In Battle for Azeroth, how does diminishing returns affect Armor, Block Amount, Stagger, Dodge, Parry, and Block Chance?

 There appears to be some kind of internal cooldown on rage generated from getting hit, but we weren’t able to nail it down in our tests.
 We plan to do more testing to confirm it.
 We’ve seen 1 second stated in a few places, but that didn’t match a couple of our tests.
 We’ll report back when we have more data.

-We have a BfA beta out of our simulator.
+We have a BfA version of our simulator.
 As always, you’ll be able to sim tanks – both damage and tankiness.

 Want more articles like this?